eggburg/PKI-Docker-TestBed/README.md

 # Future plans
 - Add DNS server container to the testbed
-- Add other SSL servers like apache or NGINX
+- Add differnet types of SSL server like apache or NGINX